Space optimization: Best practices to streamline your workplace

 1. Cost savings

 Of course, using less space also reduces energy costs and other utilities.
 This is in addition to insurance, supply chain, and maintenance costs.
+JLL reports 55 percent of organizations cut real estate footprints in 2025, with portfolio optimization now the top stated objective for corporate real estate leaders.

 2. Workplace agility

-With this better operational efficiency comes better (and easier) workplace management, helping to overcome any space management challenges that arise.
+With this better operational efficiency comes better and easier workplace management, helping to overcome any space management challenges that arise.

 3. Growth opportunities